Math and Money Fun for Students

 Shopping and Spending

-While the above math and money resources mentioned are free, you can also find and advance your money and math skills online in an ongoing and structured way through various educational portals.
+While the above math and money game resources mentioned are free, you can also find and advance your money and math skills online in an ongoing and structured way through various educational portals.
 Udemy is a massive open online course provider with instructor-submitted content from over 50,000 instructors around the world in over 60 languages.
-Frequently you can find Udemy promo codes to reduce the cost of educational videos down to around $10 to $12.
+You can find many Udemy promo codes to get the cost of educational videos down to around $10 to $12.
 Another resource is Skillshare, which is an online learning community with educational videos.
 You start for free and can get a 10% off annual Premium membership discount using our Skillshare coupon.
-Finally, when it comes to actual schooling and homework, one online resource is Chegg, which provides both digital and physical textbook rentals as well as online tutoring and other services for students.
+When it comes to actual schooling and homework, another online resource is Chegg, which provides digital and physical textbook rentals, online tutoring, and other services for students.
 Often you can find various Chegg coupons on our site allowing you to save money on the cost of textbooks or shipping charges.
-Chegg states everything is ā€œfigureoutableā€ which is a perfect slogan!
+Chegg states everything is “figureoutable” which is a perfect slogan!

 Let us know if you have any other recommendations for math and money resources as we actively update this page when we come across new ones.